internet-computer-protocol/evm-rpc-canister/API.md

 # IC 🔗 ETH (Canister API)

-## Overview
+## Terminology

-*Service, JSON API service:* A Web2 service such as [Infura](https://www.infura.io/), [Gateway.fm](https://gateway.fm/), or [CloudFlare](https://www.cloudflare.com/en-gb/web3/) that offers access to the Ethereum JSON RPC API through HTTP.
+* `service`: A Web2 service such as [Infura](https://www.infura.io/), [Gateway.fm](https://gateway.fm/), or [CloudFlare](https://www.cloudflare.com/en-gb/web3/) that offers access to the Ethereum JSON RPC API through HTTP.
 Note that also other EVM-compatible chains may be covered by such a JSON RPC API.
+* `chain id`: An EVM network identifier (`0x1` for the Ethereum mainnet).

-*Provider:* A provider is registered in the canister and allows for connecting to a specific JSON API service in the Web2 world.
+* `provider`: A provider is registered in the canister and allows for connecting to a specific JSON-RPC service.
 Each chain id for a particular service requires a different provider and typically requires a different API key.
 Multiple providers can be registered for a service / chain id combination.

-*Chain id*: The chain id determines the Ethereum / EVM network to connect to.

-## Data Types
+View this [reference site](https://chainlist.org/) for a list of available chain ids and services.

 ## Methods

-### register_provider
+### `register_provider`

 Register a new *provider* for a Web2-based *service*.